kimtth/agent-ai-foundry-with-ai-search/README.md

 ### 🔐 Role-based access control in Azure AI Foundry portal

-- Azure AI Foundry does not support `DefaultAzureCredential`.
+- Azure AI Foundry does not support `AzureKeyCredential`.
 To access an Azure AI Foundry project, assign the `Azure AI User` role to the user or service: [RBAC](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/rbac-azure-ai-foundry)

 ### 📚 Learn more